 Why Families Choose the British Curriculum Online

-For families outside the UK, the appeal often comes down to portability.
-A student who begins the British curriculum in Dubai can continue it seamlessly after a move to Johannesburg, Singapore, or London.
-The qualifications convert to university admission points in virtually every country, and admissions offices worldwide are familiar with the grading system.
+For families outside the UK, where most online enrolments now come from, mobility is the main draw.
+A student studying with CambriLearn in Dubai can continue uninterrupted after a move to Johannesburg, Singapore, or London.
+Admissions offices everywhere recognise the grading system, and qualifications convert to entry points in virtually every country.

 What to Look for in an Online British Curriculum School

 Age and stage coverage.
-Some providers cover the full journey from Early Years through A Levels.
-Others focus on secondary and sixth form only.
-If continuity matters to your family, a provider offering the complete pathway reduces the disruption of switching schools mid-journey.
+Some providers cover Early Years through A Level, a 14-year journey.
+Others begin at secondary.
+If continuity matters, a single-provider pathway removes the friction of switching schools mid-system.

 CambriLearn

-CambriLearn is a global online school with 20 years of experience and students in over 100 countries.
-Its International British Curriculum pathway covers Early Years through A Levels, preparing students for Cambridge Assessment International Education examinations as well as Pearson Edexcel qualifications.
+CambriLearn is a global online school operating since 2008, with over 80,000 students enrolled across more than 100 countries to date.
+Its International British Curriculum pathway runs from Early Years through A Levels, preparing students for both Cambridge Assessment International Education and Pearson Edexcel examinations.

 King's InterHigh